military-strategies-and-tactics

 Global Impact on Shipbuilding and Naval Architecture

 The techniques and vessel types perfected in the Portuguese arsenal spread across the world.
 The carrack, or nau, became the template for the galleon, which dominated European naval warfare for two centuries.
 Portuguese shipwrights were highly sought after by other nations, and the secret of the lateen rig was soon adopted by Spanish, Mediterranean, and eventually Northern European shipbuilders.
-The concept of the ocean-going warship that could operate independently for months at a time, carry heavy armament, and withstand rough weather was a Portuguese innovation that changed the nature of naval warfare.
+The concept of the ocean-going warship that could operate independently for months at a time, carry heavy armament, and withstand the worst weather was a Portuguese innovation that fundamentally changed the nature of naval warfare.
 The Portuguese also pioneered the use of the orlop deck for shipboard hospitals and surgeries, another innovation that improved crew survivability on long voyages.
 The legacy of Portuguese design can be traced through the ships of the Spanish Armada, the East Indiamen of the Dutch and English companies, and even to the ships of the Age of Nelson.
-For more on the evolution of naval architecture, consult the Royal Museums Greenwich's history of shipbuilding.
+For more on the evolution of naval architecture during this period, consult the Royal Museums Greenwich's history of shipbuilding.

 The Enduring Relevance of the Arsenal Model